There are definite reasons why teens don’t want to go to prom. Social anxiety. Finances. Not loving high school the way others do.

 Financing a Prom

-For girls there’s the hair, makeup, the shoes, the accessories.
-For everyone, there’s the transport, the photographer, the corsage, the chocolates for the parents, the cost of the tickets, the cash for the night... it’s just endless.
+For girls, there’s the hair, makeup, shoes, the accessories.
+For everyone, there’s the transport, the photographer, the corsage, the chocolates for the parents, the cost of the tickets, the cash for the night… it’s just endless.

 Self Esteem